-Points may only be earned at events that are in compliance with Bylaws Article V.A.
+Points may only be earned at events that are in compliance with Lex Adria Article V.A.
 Notice.
 Events must be:

-- Sanctioned by the Crown - Held in a medieval/renaissance context, setting, and style - Held for the purpose of education, re-creation, and/or competition - Announced thirty (30) days in advance to the membership through official channels Exceptions to the above: - 30-day notice is waived or revoked See Bylaws Article V.A.
-Notice.
+- 1. Sanctioned by the Crown - 2.
+Held in a medieval/renaissance context, setting, and style - 3.
+Held for the purpose of education, re-creation, or competition - 4.
+Announced thirty (30) days in advance to the membership through official channels Exceptions to the above: - a.
+30-day notice is waived or revoked (See: Lex Adria Article V.A.
+Notice.)
 The Crown (or the Estates), for just and stated cause, may waive or revoke notice.
-Revocation must be in writing. - Civil Wars See Bylaws Article XV.B.1.
-Notice.
-Civil Wars require that the war be held within 30 days of the issuance of the challenge. - Acts of God See Bylaws Article XVIII, Conduct of Target Archery (which applies to all events by extension and in policy).
+Revocation must be in writing. - b.
+Civil Wars (See: Lex Adria Article XV.B.4.
+Notice.)
+Civil Wars require that the war be held within 30 days of the issuance of the challenge. - c.
+Acts of God (See: Lex Adria Article XVIII.
+Conduct of Target Archery) (which applies to all events by extension and in policy).
 Official events that cannot be held because of weather, Acts of God, etc., may be rescheduled.
-The points earned at those make-up events are applied to the month they were originally scheduled. - Events not in a medieval context The Crown, for just and stated cause, may waive the medieval context requirement (garb, etc.).
+The points earned at those make-up events are applied to the month they were originally scheduled. - d.
+Events not in a medieval context The Crown, for just and stated cause, may waive the medieval context requirement (garb, etc.).
 This may not be done for Estates Meetings, but may be done to allow Ministry points to be given for extra days of event set-up, tear-down, or cleanup when the Crown deems it appropriate.